 Lemon and lime zest is gaining in popularity in recipes not only for desserts, but also for main courses.
 This tool makes it easy to create that perfectly shaped zest of citrus peel.
 It’s a neat little handheld tool with a solid handle and angled stainless steel zest cutter that works quickly to make large or small slices.
 It’s also dishwasher safe, though hand wash is recommended.

-The ergonomic handle and the well-crafted heavy-gauge non-reactive stainless steel make this exclusively designed Williams Sonoma French Whisk perform better than the competition.
-The handle is weighted and shaped for ease of use, and you'll be amazed by how this design change to the normal round tube handle can transform the experience of whisking by hand!
-It's also dishwasher safe for easy cleanup.
+The ergonomic handle and the well-crafted, heavy-gauge, non-reactive stainless steel make this exclusively designed Williams Sonoma French Whisk perform better than the competition.
+The handle is weighted and shaped for ease of use, and you'll be amazed by how this design change to the normal round tube handle can transform the experience of whisking by hand.
+It's also dishwasher safe.

 Pastry brushes are an essential baking and cooking tool.
 You can use one to spread egg washes or glazes over pastries, brush melted butter over bread, baste meat with a marinade, and much more.
 Though silicone pastry brushes are commonplace, there’s a lot to be said for the old-fashioned natural bristle brush.
 Manufacturer Matfer Bourgeat has been providing professional quality cookware and tools to both restaurants and home cooks for more than 200 years.
-This brush has natural boar hair bristles that are not chemically treated, and they hold and distribute liquids and sauces more smoothly and with greater precision than silicone bristles.
+This brush has natural boar hair bristles that hold and distribute liquids and sauces more smoothly and with greater precision than silicone bristles.